anton-mishel/influx-grafana-ansible/README.md

 Ansible Playbook for InfluxDB & Grafana

-This playbook aims to install InfluxDB and Grafana on a Ubuntu 14.10 droplet on DigitalOcean.
+This playbook aims to install InfluxDB and Grafana on a Centos.

 The whole process took me 4 minutes from droplet creation to finished installation.